-- You can get more information about being inpatient or outpatient in this fact sheet: www.medicare.gov/sites/default/files/ 2021-10/11435-Inpatient-or-Outpatient.pdf - Labs and diagnostic tests billed by the hospital - Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be needed without it - X-rays and other radiology services billed by the hospital - Medical supplies, such as splints and casts - Preventive screenings and services listed throughout the Benefits Chart - Some drugs that you can't give yourself
+- Services in an emergency department or outpatient clinic, such as outpatient surgery or observation services - Observation services help your doctor know if you need to be admitted to the hospital as "inpatient." - Sometimes you can be in the hospital overnight and still be "outpatient." - You can get more information about being inpatient or outpatient in this fact sheet: https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf - Labs and diagnostic tests billed by the hospital - Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be needed without it - X-rays and other radiology services billed by the hospital - Medical supplies, such as splints and casts - Preventive screenings and services listed throughout the Benefits Chart - Some drugs that you can't give yourself